nhsconnect/gpconnect/pages/integration/integration_spine_security_proxy_implementation_guide.md

 ### In Scope for FoT ###

 - Authentication of consumer/provider systems.
+- Authorisation of consumer requests against a Data Sharing Repository.
 - End-to-End encryption of all traffic between systems.
 - Transparent retrieval of HTTPS resources from provider systems.
 - Performant retrieval of HTTPS resources.